 VI.
 Discounts Other than Financial Assistance:

-CHS shall not offer any patient discounts in a manner prohibited by law (e.g., discounts used in connection with marketing healthcare services to potential patients or discounts that may influence patients to select a CHS facility or related entity) or prohibited by contract (e.g., prohibitions contained in managed care organization contracts).
+Catholic Health shall not offer any patient discounts in a manner prohibited by law (e.g., discounts used in connection with marketing healthcare services to potential patients or discounts that may influence patients to select a Catholic Health facility or related entity) or prohibited by contract (e.g., prohibitions contained in managed care organization contracts).

 1. Self-Pay Discounts: Self-pay discounts shall be provided to all (a) patients with accounts that are 100% self-pay and who are uninsured patients with the ability to pay or (b) patients who have insurance but whose services are 100% non-covered by that insurance.
 Those patients with a health spending account without third-party health insurance coverage shall qualify for self-pay discounts.